-It is the responsibility of the ECO to report matters of non-compliance to the Employer's Representative (e.g. Project Engineer), who in turn is tasked with reporting such matters to the Holder of the EA.
-It is the responsibility of the Holder of the EA, and not the ECO, to report such matters of non-compliance to the competent Authority.
+It is the responsibility of the ECO to report matters of non-compliance.
+It is the responsibility of the Holder of the EA, and not the ECO, to report such matters of non-compliance to the Competent Authority.

-11.1 PROCEDURES
+12.1 Procedures